terrry11/install-blue-merle/README.md

 This Bash script installs *[blue-merle](https://github.com/srlabs/blue-merle)* onto a **GL-E750 / Mudi** 4G mobile wi-fi router for increased anonyminity.
 The script prompts the user for an IP address then uses SSH to connect and perform the installation.

 ## Installation:
-1. Ensure that you are running the latest firmware.
+1. Make sure that you are running the latest firmware.
-2. Device's side-switch should be in the down position. (away from recessed dot)
+2. Make sure device's side-switch is in the down position. (away from recessed dot)
+3. Open a terminal window on your local machine (laptop).
-3. Copy the following command, and paste it into a terminal window on your local machine (laptop), then tap Enter key:
+4. Copy the following command and paste it into the terminal window:
 ```
 curl -O https://raw.githubusercontent.com/oldstreetloft/install-blue-merle/main/setup.sh ; chmod +x setup.sh ; ./setup.sh
 ```
+5. Press Enter to run the command.
+6. Follow the prompts to complete the installation.
-4. After reboot: Flip side-switch into the up position. (towards recessed dot) Follow on-device MCU prompts.
+7. After reboot: Flip side-switch into the up position. (towards recessed dot) Follow on-device MCU prompts.

 ## Example:
-Script will run with or without command line arguments:
+Script can run with or without command line arguments:
 ```
 ./setup.sh <ip_address>